cgrundman/travel-map-visualization/README.md

 # Travel Map Visualization

-This repo features visualization code for Regional/National travel.
-Using a base map from a shapefile and geopandas to create a voronoi segmented map, this code can create a timelapse of travels in a geographic region or country from a list of locations.
-An example can be seen below (national parks visited as of Sep 2024):
+This repo features visualization code for travel.
+Using a collection of submaps and meta data, plots are created with location goals.
+THe submaps are colored based on "completion" and the points are highlighted in 3 modes: unvisited, active (latest data), and visited.
+Examples of images can be seen below:

 <img src="https://github.com/cgrundman/travel-map-visualization/blob/main/plots/us_1.png" height="250"/> <img src="https://github.com/cgrundman/travel-map-visualization/blob/main/plots/de_1.png" height="250"/> <img src="https://github.com/cgrundman/travel-map-visualization/blob/main/plots/eu_1.png" height="250"/>

-These maps are voronoi segmented maps.
-The this takes given points and maps regions of least distance to them.
-The need was to better show the extent of travels.
-Points do not accuratly show the amounbt of distance and size of the area seen.
+All visited locations have data data included.
+For all dates present in the location files, an image is plotted.
+These images are then compiled into a gif.

 ## Run Locally